Seguin, Bishop lead Stars to 3-1 win over Blues

 St. Louis took a timeout after the goal, and it worked.
 Perron scored on a backhand from the right faceoff circle past a screened Bishop at 6:25.

-Perron’s 15th of the season gave him a career-high eight-game point streak (four goals, seven assists).
+Perron’s 15th of the season gave him a career-best eight-game point streak (four goals, seven assists).

+St. Louis had 12 shots on goal in the third period but couldn’t score.

+“I just thought in the third we didn’t push hard enough,” Perron said.
+“Doesn’t matter what happened.
+We’ve got to go and put everything out there.”

 NOTES: Blues forward Alexander Steen was placed on injured reserve with a shoulder injury.
 He played less than three minutes in the first period Monday at Philadelphia. … Blues C Tyler Bozak, who missed Monday’s game with the flu, was scratched. … Dallas forward Valeri Nichushkin played in his 200th NHL game. … The Stars’ first shot on goal came at 10:25 of the first period. … The Blues fell to 25-11-2 in their last 38 games on zero days’ rest.